ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 The objective of the tool is allow to the user select specific facilities located in the city of Lisbon and display their main information such as name, address, email, phone, website, among others.----

-The developers of this tool are: Afsanea, Mônica Sofia and Gabriel

 # Data